modulus100/Transact-SQL-demo/README.md

 Open SQL Server Management Studio at first and execute scripts in a following order:

-- GuitarShopP_Init.sql -> Creates the databse with table and fills it.
+- GuitarShop_Init.sql -> Creates the databse with table and fills it.

 - Demo_Search.sql      -> Executes the User Defined Procedure.